ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/functions.rst

 that is part of your script, meant for sharing with others for use in their various quests- and then each of them can define a body for the function if they so desire, specifically tailored to their individual quest.
-(Tango.zh did something similar to this with it's 'screen freeze' functions, although it required you edit the actual tango file to edit the function, as that was written before prototype functions were implemented)
+(Tango.zh did something similar to this with its 'screen freeze' functions, although it required you edit the actual tango file to edit the function, as that was written before prototype functions were implemented)